Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 Every state has deadlines for taking legal action in a personal injury claim.
 The deadline is called the Statute of Limitations and it starts to “run” on the accident date.

-If you don’t settle your claim with the insurance company or file a lawsuit against the at-fault driver before the statute runs out, you’ll lose the right to pursue any compensation for your injuries.
+If you don’t settle your claim with the insurance company or file a lawsuit before the statute runs out, you’ll lose the right to pursue any compensation for your injuries.

 Tell the insurance company what you want in writing.
-A complete, professional looking demand letter with attached documentation to back up your claim for damages is an important part of any successful insurance claim.
+A complete, professional looking letter with attached documentation to back up your demand for settlement is an important part of any successful insurance claim.

 Take advantage of this sample Personal Injury Demand Letter with an explanation of everything your letter will need to cover.